marshareb/marshareb.github.io/papers.md

 ---
 Here are a collection of papers and presentations I've done over the years.

+## Submitted

+<h3><a class = "link-style" href="https://arxiv.org/abs/2409.20545">Marked length spectrum rigidity for Anosov magnetic surfaces (with Valerio Assenza, Jacopo de Simoi, and Ivo Terek)</a> [2024] </h3>
+<p> A generalization of Guillarmou, Lefeuvre, and Paternain to the setting of Anosov magnetic flows. </p>

+<h3><a class = "link-style" href="https://arxiv.org/abs/2501.01923">Thermostats without conjugate points (with Javier Echevarría Cuesta)</a> [2025] </h3>
+<p> We generalize Hopf's theorem to thermostats: the total thermostat curvature of a thermostat without conjugate points is non-positive, and vanishes only if the thermostat curvature is identically zero.
+We further show that, if the thermostat curvature is zero, then the flow has no conjugate points, and the Green bundles collapse almost everywhere.
+Given a thermostat without conjugate points, we prove that the Green bundles are transversal everywhere if and only if it admits a dominated splitting.
+Finally, we provide an example showing that Hopf's rigidity theorem on the 2-torus cannot be extended to thermostats.
+It is also the first example of a thermostat with a dominated splitting which is not Anosov. </p>

 ## Accepted

 <h3><a class = "link-style" href="https://arxiv.org/abs/2309.10882"> A counterexample to marked length spectrum semi-rigidity (with Andrey Gogolev)</a> [2024] </h3>